[Show abstract][Hide abstract] ABSTRACT: Background:

-International Journal of Colorectal Disease 01/2014; 29(4). · 2.24 Impact Factor
+International Journal of Colorectal Disease 01/2014; 29(4).
+DOI:10.1007/s00384-013-1818-2 · 2.45 Impact Factor

 [Show abstract][Hide abstract] ABSTRACT: Care for patients with colon and rectal cancer has improved in the last 20 years; however, a considerable variation still exists in cancer management and outcome between European countries.
 Large variation is also apparent between national guidelines and patterns of cancer care in Europe.
 Therefore, EURECCA, which is the acronym of European Registration of Cancer Care, is aiming at defining core treatment strategies and developing a European audit structure in order to improve the quality of care for all patients with colon and rectal cancer.
 In December 2012, the first multidisciplinary consensus conference about cancer of the colon and rectum was held.
 The expert panel consisted of representatives of European scientific organizations involved in cancer care of patients with colon and rectal cancer and representatives of national colorectal registries.

-Archiv für Pathologische Anatomie und Physiologie und für Klinische Medicin 01/2014; 464(2). · 2.56 Impact Factor
+Archiv für Pathologische Anatomie und Physiologie und für Klinische Medicin 01/2014; 464(2).
+DOI:10.1007/s00428-013-1534-x · 2.65 Impact Factor